Stochastic Low-rank Tensor Bandits for Multi-dimensional Online Decision Making: Contextual Tensor Bandits

 \texttt{Tensor ensemble sampling} in Algorithm \ref{alg:ensemble} consists of initialization, exploitation and perturbation phases.
 In the initialization phase, we sample $M$ models from the prior distributions.
 The mean $\bm\mu_{ki}$ and variance $\sigma_k^2$ in the prior distributions could be determined from prior knowledge or specified so that the range of models spans plausible outcomes.
 Then, at each time step $t$, a model $\tilde{m}$ is uniformly sampled from the ensemble of $M$ models.
 After observing a context $\bx_t = (i_{1t},\cdots,i_{d_0t})$, the agent exploits the history data of model $\tilde{m}$ to estimate the low-rank component of the reward tensor via

 Compared to \eqref{eqn:objective}, the objective in \eqref{eqn:perturb} uses perturbed rewards and perturbed priors, which helps to diversify the models and capture model uncertainty.
 The goal is for the ensemble to approximate the posterior distribution and the variance among models to diminish as the posterior concentrates.
 Based on the sampled model $\tilde{m}$, we pull the optimal arm $\ab_t$ given the observed context $\bx_t$.
 At the end of each time step, we perturb observed rewards for all $M$ models to diversify the ensemble.
-Our \texttt{tensor ensemble sampling} can be viewed as an extension of ensemble sampling \citep{lu2017} for contextual bandits problem.
+Our \texttt{tensor ensemble sampling} can be viewed as an extension of ensemble sampling \citep{lu2017} for contextual bandits problem. \change{Note that \eqref{eqn:perturb} is a non-convex optimization problem, and there is no assurance of achieving the global optimizer.
+However, the optimization problem in \eqref{eqn:perturb} is bi-convex, meaning that the loss function is convex with respect to one set of parameters while fixing the other sets.
+This attractive property guarantees that the algorithm will always converge, though possibly to a local optimum \citep{xu2013block}. \change{Whether the algorithm can reach the global optimum depends on how close the initialization value is to the true value.} The same holds for other similar low-rank tensor estimation problems \citep{Sun2016, cai2021nonconvex, xia2021statistically}.
+In all of our experiments, we have observed that the \texttt{tensor ensemble sampling} method performs well with the random initialization utilized in Algorithm 3.
+It is challenging to analytically quantify how local solutions to \eqref{eqn:perturb} affect the \texttt{tensor ensemble sampling} method and we leave a comprehensive theoretical investigation to future work.
+Moreover, our choices of Gaussian prior distribution and Gaussian perturbation noise follow from the existing ensemble sampling literature \citep{lu2017, osband2018randomized, kveton2020randomized, dwaracherla2022ensembles, NEURIPS2022_874f5e53} due to their successful empirical performance and ease in computation in practice.}

-It is worth to mentioning that although \texttt{tensor ensemble sampling} is motivated from contextual tensor bandits problem, it can also be used to solve tensor bandits without context.
-In this case, the context dimension $d_0=0$ and arm $\cA_t$ consists of all decisions to be made.
-As we will show in the experiments, the \texttt{tensor ensemble sampling} is an empirically very successful algorithm.
-We also would like to mention that the theoretical investigation of the \texttt{tensor ensemble sampling} is very challenging due to the nascent ensemble sampling framework \citep{lu2017} and the involved non-convex optimization.
-We leave its regret analysis for future work.
+\change{ Although \texttt{tensor ensemble sampling} is motivated by contextual tensor bandit problems, it can also be used to solve tensor bandits without context.
+In this case, the context dimension $d_0=0$ and an arm $\cA_t$ consists of all decisions to be made.
+While \texttt{tensor ensemble sampling} performs well empirically, its theoretical investigation is very challenging due to the nature of the ensemble sampling framework \citep{lu2017} and the non-convex optimization in low-rank tensor problems.
+In Section \ref{app:ats} of the supplement, we present some preliminary Bayes regret analysis of a general approximate Thompson sampling (TS) algorithm for tensor bandits.
+Notably, our \texttt{tensor ensemble sampling} can be considered as a specific instance of an approximate TS algorithm.
+Since approximate TS is a Bayesian algorithm, following the literature in this field \citep{russo2016information, NEURIPS2022_874f5e53}, we develop a Bayes regret bound, rather than a frequentist regret bound in $(\ref{eqn:pseduo_regret})$.
+The Bayes regret is defined as